SAP HANA: Overview

 The key distinctions between HANA and previous generation SAP systems are that it is a column-oriented, in-memory database, that combines OLAP and OLTP operations into a single system; thus in general SAP HANA is an "online transaction and analytical processing" (OLTAP) system, also known as a hybrid transactional/analytical processing (HTAP).
 Storing data in main memory rather than on disk provides faster data access and, by extension, faster querying and processing.
 While storing data in-memory confers performance advantages, it is a more costly form of data storage.
-Observing data access patterns, up to 85% of data in an enterprise system may be infrequently accessed therefore it can be cost-effective to store frequently accessed, or "hot", data in-memory while the less frequently accessed "warm" data is stored on disk, an approach SAP have termed "Dynamic tiering".
+Observing data access patterns, up to 85% of data in an enterprise system may be infrequently accessed therefore it can be cost-effective to store frequently accessed, or "hot", data in-memory while the less frequently accessed "warm" data is stored on disk, an approach SAP began to support in 2016 and termed "Dynamic tiering".

 Column-oriented systems store all data for a single column in the same location, rather than storing all data for a single row in the same location (row-oriented systems).
 This can enable performance improvements for OLAP queries on large datasets and allows greater vertical compression of similar types of data in a single column.
 If the read times for column-stored data is fast enough, consolidated views of the data can be performed on the fly, removing the need for maintaining aggregate views and its associated data redundancy.

 Although row-oriented systems have traditionally been favored for OLTP, in-memory storage opens techniques to develop hybrid systems suitable for both OLAP and OLTP capabilities, removing the need to maintain separate systems for OLTP and OLAP operations.